Development Manager- Institutional Giving

 - Supports organizational communications including writing copy, appeal letters and content for newsletters and impact reports

-- Creates sponsorship levels and secures corporate sponsors for fundraising events
+- Creates sponsorship levels and secures corporate sponsors for fundraising events, provides other event support as needed.

 Preferred Qualifications & Skills: